mugahjohnseif/Introduction-To-Conda/README.md

 To activate this environment, command `conda activate qc`

-To install packages in this environment command conda install and the name of the environment e.g `conda install multiqc`, `conda install fastqc`
+To install packages in this environment command conda install and the name of the environment e.g `conda install -c bioconda multiqc`, `conda install -c bioconda fastqc`

 To view files in the environment, command `conda list`